theGDM/Youtube-Playlist-Analyzer/README.md

 ## Features
-- Now one of the main benefit of using this youtube playlist analyzer over others, is that it can process n number of videos of any particular playlist while other can only process at max 500 videos at a time.
+- Now one of the main benefits of using this youtube playlist analyzer over others, is that it can process n number of videos of any particular playlist while other can only process at max 500 videos at a time.
 - With the help of this project a user can get all the information like, playlist name, total videos, total views, title and duration of each and every video of that particular playlist.